A chronology of key events:

 2007 December - Conservative Lee Myung-bak wins landslide victory in presidential election.

-2008 October - South Korean banks become vulnerable to global credit crisis as result of having taken on high levels of foreign debt.
-Government announces $130bn financial rescue package to shore up banking system and stabilise markets.
+2008 October - Government announces $130bn financial rescue package to shore up banking system and stabilise markets amis global financial crisis.

-2009 January - North Korea says it is scrapping all military and political deals with the South over its "hostile intent", as ties worsen.
+2009 January - North Korea says it is scrapping all military and political deals with the South.

 2009 August - Former South Korean president Kim Dae-jung dies; North Korea sends a senior delegation to Seoul to pay its respects.